stochasticHydroTools/DoublyPeriodicStokes/README.md

 ### CPU Python interface

 See the `source/cpu/README.md` for details.
+Note, the build instructions contained therein are for using cmake3 as the build system.
+The section can be ignored, or followed analogously through the provided top level Makefile.
 The file `python_interface/dpstokesCPU.py` contains an example.
 OpenMP is used for parallelization and users should control the number of threads via the bash script `cpuconfig.sh`.
-.